 |Call of Duty: Modern Warfare||20000||50000000|

 Have you ever wondered how much it would cost to make a video game?
 We’ve created a handy game cost calculator just for you.
-Select the items below that best describe your app and the features you require.
-All estimates are approximate but should give you a rough idea of what it will take to build your app.
+Select the items below that best describe your game and the features you require.
+All estimates are approximate, but should give you a rough idea of what it will take to build your app.